tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Subversion for IBM UrbanCode Build

  Subversion is an open source version control software.
-It is used to maintain current and previous versions of source code, web pages, and documentation.
-Subversion was previously developed under the Subversion software project.
-It is
+It is used to maintain current and previous versions of sourcecode, web pages, and documentation.

 ---